 Risk management accumulated data summary reports must be retained for three years.
 Summary reports are often, but not always, the governing body reports.
 There are no requirements for the retention of other risk management records, but patient medical records must be retained for seven years.
 Therefore, retaining incident reports and the related investigation of the incidents for at least seven years should be considered.

 INCIDENT REPORT CONTENT

-The following items, at a minimum, must be on the incident report form:
+Per 59A-1055(2), the following items, at a minimum, must be on the incident report form:

 Patient's name, locating information, admission diagnosis, admission date, age and sex;